itsmokha/Dubai-Real-Estate-Analysis/README.md

 This is a program to analyse Dubai real estate prices and visualise them in PowerBI using prices sourced from bayut.com.

 # Objective
-- Make a report to analyse real estate prices in Dubai and make a report to visualise the average property prices in different areas of Dubai.
+- Make a report to analyse real estate prices in Dubai and visualise the average property prices in different areas of Dubai.
 - Visualise the price changes for different types of properties

 ## Future work